J. Dudley Woodberry: Fuller Theological Seminary and American University of Beirut

-After time spent travelling, Woodberry enrolled at Fuller Theological Seminary where he would create the International Studies Program, and eventually arrive at the American University of Beirut where he would begin his formal Islamic studies under Arab Christian scholars and other notable personalities such as St John Philby.
-It was here in Beirut, after much time spent in study and travel, that Woodberry would eventually find his future wife, Roberta Smith, who was studying at the Beirut College for Women.
+After time spent traveling, Woodberry enrolled at Fuller Theological Seminary where he would create the International Studies Program, and eventually arrive at the American University of Beirut where he would begin his formal training in Islamic Studies under Arab Christian scholars and other notable personalities such as St John Philby.
+It was here in Beirut that Woodberry would eventually find his future wife, Roberta Smith, who was studying at the Beirut College for Women.
 Woodberry received a Masters of Divinity from Fuller, and an MA from the American University of Beirut.
 While in the Middle East, he also had the opportunity to study with scholars of Islam and Christian-Muslim relations such as Kenneth Cragg and Daud Rahbar.

 Harvard Years

-Soon, Smith and Woodberry married and settled down in Cambridge, Massachusetts, where they welcomed their first two sons (John and Bob) while Woodberry continued his education at Harvard University.
+Smith and Woodberry married and moved to Cambridge, Massachusetts, where their first two sons (John and Bob) were born, while Woodberry continued his education at Harvard University.
 It was here in Massachusetts that Woodberry began his ministry to international students, as a staff member at Park Street Church where Harold Ockenga served as pastor.
-At Harvard, Woodberry studied under leading scholars in the field of Islamic studies including Sir Hamilton Gibb, George Makdisi, Wilfred Cantwell Smith, Seyyed Hossein Nasr, and Annemarie Schimmel who greatly influenced him though they may not have supported his calling to evangelize to the Muslims.
+At Harvard, Woodberry studied under leading scholars in the field of Islamic studies including Sir Hamilton Gibb, George Makdisi, Wilfred Cantwell Smith, Seyyed Hossein Nasr, and Annemarie Schimmel.
 His field of study, Islamic Fundamentalism, was seen as a topic of little value at that time.
 Woodberry would graduate from Harvard in 1968, having completed his Ph.D. in Islamic Studies and writing his dissertation on "Hassan al-Banna's Articles of Belief."

 Pakistan, Afghanistan, and Saudi Arabia

-Sensing a call back to missions, Woodberry and his family moved to Pakistan with the support of the Presbyterian Program Agency of the United Presbyterian Church in the U.S.A.
-It was here that they gave birth to their third and final son, David.
-During a furlough to Kabul, Afghanistan, Woodberry acted as an advocate for two Pakistani missionaries who had been incarcerated for handing out the Gospel of Luke.
+After the Harvard years, Woodberry and his family moved to Pakistan with the support of the Presbyterian Program Agency of the United Presbyterian Church in the U.S.A.
+It was here that their third and final son, David, was born.
+During a time of ministry in Kabul, Afghanistan, Woodberry acted as an advocate for two Pakistani missionaries who had been incarcerated for handing out the Gospel of Luke.
 Due to Woodberry's knowledge of the Qur'an, he was able to develop an argument that would be accepted by the Muslim authorities and subsequently secured the release of the missionaries.
 It was due to this incident with the law that Woodberry began to further develop his thoughts regarding Christian ethics, specifically the limitations of government imposed law when it contradicts Christian commandments.
-From here, Woodberry continued to Saudi Arabia where he pastored a large church before being shut down by the government.
-Again, Woodberry used Muslim writings, a letter from the Islamic prophet, Muhammad, to Najran that allowed priests or pastors to continue in ministry as long as they paid the jizya, to eventually see the house churches re-opened.
+From here, Woodberry continued to Saudi Arabia where he pastored a substantial church before being shut down by the government.
+Again, Woodberry used Muslim writings, a letter from the Islamic prophet, Muhammad about the Christians of Najran that allowed priests or pastors to continue in ministry as long as they paid the jizya, to eventually see the house churches re-opened.
 Eventually, with his family in mind, Woodberry returned to America to teach at Reformed Bible College (now Kuyper College) in Grand Rapids.